mizdebsk/kojan-xml/README.md

 A simple library for modeling and writing data in XML format.

-This library is used to model data according to the entity–relationship (ER) model and write and read data in XML format.
+The Kojan XML library is used to model data according to the entity–relationship (ER) model and write and read data in XML format.
 It allows you to define data entities with their properties, such as attributes and relationships, and serialize and deserialize data in